CSS corner-shape: Goodbye Boring Corners

 }

-You can also create geometric shapes with pure CSS.
 No clip-path, no SVG, no pseudo-elements.
+Just CSS.

 .hexagon {